-Back in September of last year I wrote a post titled “Hacking Wild Turkey.”
-It was a fun little piece – all about experimentation and blending.
+Back in September, I published “Hacking Wild Turkey.”
+It was a fun little piece, all about experimentation and blending.
 Today’s post is a similar adventure.

 I’m always on the search for new Wild Turkey flavor profiles.
 Purchasing single-barrel expressions is one way to get there (arguably the best way in terms of quality).
-But buying single-barrel expressions can get rather expensive.
-And once you pop the top, what you have is all you’ll get (for better or for worse).
+But, buying single-barrel expressions can get rather expensive.
+And once you pop the top, what you have is all you’ll get (for better or worse).
 Blending, on the other hand, offers flexibility on a much wider scale – from budget to premium.
-More often than not you’ll fail before you succeed – but when you finally do have a winner – well, it’s truly special.
+More often than not you’ll fail before you succeed.
+But, when you finally do have a winner … well, it’s truly special.

-Today I’ll be sharing blending ideas not covered in my post last year.
-Whether you appreciate these or not, I hope they inspire you to try your own Wild Turkey blends at home.
+Today, I’ll be sharing blending ideas not covered in last year’s post.
+Whether you appreciate these or not, I hope they inspire you to try your own Wild Turkey blends.
 Remember – there are no rules and you’re never “wasting” whiskey.
 Whiskey is made to be consumed and enjoyed.
 If you’re enjoying the blending process, you’re not wasting a drop.
 Also, there’s no reward without sacrifice.
 If you never take the chance, you never experience the outcome (miserable or marvelous).
-But before you start emptying your favorite bottles to make the ultimate Wild Turkey whiskey, consider trying one of these blends first.
+But before you start emptying your favorite bottles to fashion the ultimate Wild Turkey whiskey, consider trying one of these blends first.
 I think you might just come away happy.

 Looking for a way to spice up that bottle of Longbranch?
-Well, unless you’re a fan of mellow pours, I’d imagine you likely are.
+Unless you’re a fan of mellow pours, I’d imagine you are.
 Here’s a simple blend I recently discovered that may just have you reaching for that Longbranch bottle more frequently.

 Net proof = 101.4

-The first interesting thing about this blend is its net proof – almost 101 proof exactly.
-With Longbranch being a reported 8-year bourbon, and Rare Breed a batch of reported 6, 8, and 12-year bourbon, you’re bringing the overall maturation closer to a medium.
+The first thing interesting about this blend is its net proof – almost 101 exactly.
+With Longbranch being a reported eight-year bourbon, and Rare Breed a reported batch of six-, eight-, and twelve-year bourbon, you’re bringing the overall maturation closer to a well-aged medium.

 Second, each bourbon shines in different phases.
-I find that Rare Breed dominates the blend’s nose, while Longbranch makes its presence known (primarily in mouthfeel) on the palate.
-The finish, on the other hand, is a graceful unity of the two with elements of each sharing the spotlight.
+I find that Rare Breed dominates the blend’s nose, while Longbranch makes its presence known on the palate (primarily in mouthfeel).
+The finish is a graceful unity of the two with elements of each sharing the spotlight.
 It’s certainly more mellow than Rare Breed alone, yet notably longer and spicier than Longbranch.
-Overall, a flavorful, easy-sipping KSBW blend and one I highly recommend for anyone with a bottle of each whiskey already on hand.
+Overall, a flavorful, easy-sipping straight bourbon blend and one I highly recommend for anyone with a bottle of each whiskey on hand.

 As many of you know, I’m not the biggest fan of Wild Turkey Forgiven.
 It’s not bad; it’s just a bit young and under-proofed for my preference.
 That said, you like what you like and if you happen to like Forgiven, there’s no problem with that at all.
-I even posted a little hack for you last year if you’re running low and don’t want to search the secondary for another bottle (not that it’d cost you a super high premium, but anyways).
+I even posted a little hack for you last year if you’re running low and don’t want to search secondary markets for another bottle (not that it would cost you an insane premium, but anyways).

-Traditionally, I’ve had little luck when blending Wild Turkey straight bourbon and rye whiskeys.
-I’ve tried 50/50 Wild Turkey 101 bourbon & rye, 50/50 Russell’s Reserve Single Barrel bourbon & rye, and several other 50/50 combos with various expressions and ratios.
+Traditionally, I’ve had very little luck when blending Wild Turkey straight bourbon and rye whiskeys.
+I’ve tried 50/50 Wild Turkey 101 bourbon and rye, 50/50 Russell’s Reserve Single Barrel bourbon and rye, and several other 50/50 combos with various expressions and ratios.
 Many times I’ve tried, and many times I’ve failed to reach a “this is a remarkable” blend.
 It seemed Wild Turkey straight whiskeys were best mixed with their relative types – bourbon with bourbon, rye with rye.

 Thankfully, a Turkey friend from across the pond sent me a mystery sample that completely changed my way of thinking (thanks again, Lee).
-After one long night of writing, I poured the curious sample and found I liked it quite a bit.
-I knew it was Turkey, but which Turkey was it?
+After a long night of writing, I poured the curious sample and found I liked it quite a bit.
+I knew it was Wild Turkey, but which Turkey was it?
 The answer shocked me.
-It was a blend I’d tried numerous times before with little success … 50/50 Wild Turkey 101 bourbon & rye.
+It was a blend I’d tried numerous times before with little success … 50/50 Wild Turkey 101 bourbon and rye.
 Maybe not knowing what I was tasting made a difference?
 Maybe it was timing?
 Maybe it was attitude?
 I can only guess.
-But all said and done it accomplished one important thing – Wild Turkey bourbon & rye blends can work.
+But all said and done, it accomplished one important thing – Wild Turkey bourbon and rye blends can work.

-Fast forward to this past week and I tried a new Wild Turkey bourbon & rye blend that I feel is magnificent.
-You may or may not agree (and that’s fine), but regardless of what others think this will be a blend that I’ll keep around moving forward.
-I call it “Rye-deemed” and I honestly think you’ll love it!
+Fast forward to this past week … I tried a new Wild Turkey bourbon and rye blend I think is magnificent.
+You may or may not agree (and that’s fine), but regardless of what others think, this is a blend I’ll keep around here forward.
+I call it “Rye-deemed” and I think you’ll love it.

 Net proof = 101.4

-*If you don’t have Master’s Keep 17, try Master’s Keep Decades.
-You’ll get a bit less oak, but a little more ABV (105.7 proof) in exchange.
+*If you don’t have the seventeen-year Master’s Keep, try Master’s Keep Decades.
+You’ll get a bit less oak, but a little more ABV (105.7 proof).

-Hello layers of spicy sweetness!
-Say what you will about this particular blend, but you’ll have to agree with me on one thing … it’s harmonious.
-While the previously discussed “Longbreed” blend has tasting phases where each expression stands out over the other, Rye-deemed smells, feels, and tastes as a well-executed blend should – with the sum of all parts working together to create something extraordinary.
+Hello, layers of spicy sweetness!
+Say what you will about this particular blend, but you’ll have to agree with me on one thing – it’s harmonious.
+While the previously discussed “Longbreed” has tasting phases where each component expression stands out over the other, Rye-deemed smells, feels, and tastes as a well-executed blend should – with the sum of all parts working together to create something extraordinary.
 But don’t take my word for it.
 Roll the dice and give it a try!

 Infinity bottles … We’ve all tried them; we’ve all been mildly impressed.
 When I first started experimenting with infinity bottles years ago, there was no real thought process.
 I’d take the last sip or two of a bottle or sample and add it to my infinity blend.
 Simple.
 It didn’t matter what type of whiskey.
 Proof and maturity weren’t factors of interest either.
 If a whiskey reached its end, into the infinity bottle it went.
 And what was the result?
-A batch of confusion that never really went anywhere.
-Sure the were moments of hope, but never a feeling of confidence or accomplishment.
+A batch of confusion that never really “added up.”
+Sure, there were moments of hope, but never a feeling of confidence or accomplishment.
 What was I doing wrong?
 Is this how all infinity bottles taste?

-That’s when I realized that you have to set some boundaries.
+That’s when I realized you have to set some boundaries.
 For me, that came hand-in-hand with my love for Wild Turkey.
-And while they haven’t all been successes, in time I slowly figured out how to keep (what I feel) is a damn-good infinity bottle.
-Here’s what’s worked for me:
+And while they haven’t all been successes, in time I slowly figured out how to keep a damn good Turkey-based infinity bottle.

-- Avoid finished whiskeys (such as Master’s Keep Revival or Sherry Signature).
+- Avoid finished whiskeys (such as Master’s Keep Revival or Wild Turkey Sherry Signature).
 Once you add a finished whiskey, you can’t “roll back” the profile.

-- Avoid low-proof whiskeys, such as Wild Turkey 81 KSBW or KSRW.
-One exception is Master’s Keep 17, which I’ll discuss shortly.
+- Avoid low-proof whiskeys, such as Wild Turkey 81 or 81 Rye.
+One exception is Master’s Keep Seventeen-Year, which I’ll discuss shortly.

 - If possible, try to keep the overall maturity balanced.
 This is more applicable to bourbon blends rather than rye blends.
-While a majority of what you’ll add will fall between 6-8 years, try to increase the maturity ever so often with 10+ year expressions.
+While a majority of what you’ll add will fall between six to eight years, try to increase the maturity ever so often with ten-plus-year expressions.